lexus2k/tinyhal/README.md

    * Run `make ARCH=avr`

 For more information about this library, please, visit https://github.com/lexus2k/tinyhal.
-Doxygen documentation can be found at [github.io site](http://lexus2k.github.io/tinyhal).
+Doxygen documentation can be found at [codedocs.xyz site](https://codedocs.xyz/lexus2k/tinyhal).
 If you found any problem or have any idea, please, report to Issues section.

 ## License